staropram/AGI-bootstrap/README.md

 The commands that have so far been defined are in the `commands` directory.
 These are copied to the AIs working directory upon initialisation.

+# Notes

+You might want to disable certain commands.
+Personally, I'm interested in seeing it try and figure things out for itself.
+If you give it the ability to search the internet and spawn agents, it just uses them all the time, which is a bit lame as it doesn't really need to.
+I want to know what the LLM is intrinsically capable of.

 # Testing

 Testing is done using the "fakegpt" chat interface.